lukso-network/LIPs/LSPs/LSP-15-TransactionRelayServiceAPI.md

 Returns the available quota left for a registered Universal Profile.

-- `signature` value is the message value signed by a controller key with the SIGN permission of the Universal Profile
+- `signature` is the result of signing a hash calculated as an EIP-712 hash where the message is keccak256(`address`, `timestamp`).
-- `timestamp` must be +/- 5 seconds
+- `address` is the controller address with permissions on the Universal Profile used to create the signature value.
-- hash should be calculated as `keccack256(address, timestamp)`.
-This is the message that should be signed.
+- `timestamp` represents the time the signature was created.
+Must be +/- 300 seconds from current time to be considered a valid request.
+Value should be `int`, `int256`, `uint` or `uint256`.

 ##### Request body